deanberris/cpp-netlib-boostcon-paper/techniques/static-dynamic.rst

 Complementing Static and Dynamic Polymorphism
 `````````````````````````````````````````````

-With a header only library you can only do so much with static polymorphism
+With a header only library, you can only do so much with static polymorphism
 alone.
 There are some situations where you have to handle dynamic polymorphism
 because of unavoidable runtime-based decision making.
 Although you can deal with
 the base types that remain static, behavior can vary greatly which derived type